 In 2013, Marcus Sheridan, the author of They Ask, You Answer and one of the principals here at IMPACT, wanted to compare two groups of people filling out forms on his swimming pool website: those who ended up buying and those who didn’t.
 He wanted to know if there was something specific he could point to that would explain the difference between these two groups.
 In other words, what made some of the people walk away, and what made others buy?

 After analyzing the data, Marcus found that if a prospect had visited 30 pages or more of his website, they were much more likely to buy.
-If they viewed 30 pages or less, they wouldn’t buy as often.
+If they viewed 30 pages or fewer, they wouldn’t buy as often.

 This is when Marcus began assigning prospects at least 30 pages to read before each sales call to see if it would help closing rates.
 After implementing this simple process, which he dubbed “assignment selling,” his closing rates went from 25% to 30%, to over 80%.